Remote Access Security Best Practices

 - If possible, restrict remote access to a whitelist of known-good IP addresses.

-- Wherever possible, disable “everyone” and “anonymous” rights to restrict unauthorized access.
+- Wherever possible, disable “everyone” and “anonymous” access.

-Checklist 2: Mitigating the risk of your widened attack surface
+Checklist 2: Mitigating the risks of your widened attack surface

 Taking the steps in the previous checklist will help make your environment more secure, but your attack surface is still larger than ever.
-Implement these best practices to further improve risk management:
+The following tips will help administrators further mitigate the risk of breaches and other security incidents:

 - Follow basic housekeeping best practices.
 In particular: